aimms/how-to/Articles/304/304-transfer-license-server.rst

 #.
 Deactivate the licenses on the original machine.

 #.
-Install the license server on the new machine.
+Install the Netwrork License Server on the new machine.

 #.
 Activate the licenses on the new machine.